4GeeksAcademy/html-tutorial-exercises-course/exercises/08-relative-vs-absolute-path-anchor-tag/README.md

 # `08` Relative vs Absolute Path

-This is the typical code that you need to use an anchor tag into a website:
+This is the typical code that you need to use an anchor tag:

 ```html
 <a href="where/to/take/the/user">Click Me</a>